LacunaOmnibus/MontyLacuna/README.md

 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.
-- Add a logger option to clients.Member
-    - If on, it should specify a file.
-All TLE server requests should get logged.
-- Finish "oopifying" the retvals of all of the building classes.
-  - Everything from security.py on down should be OK.
-  - PT is down right now, and I'm not willing to destroy my US1 empire in the name of testing.
-So find CHECK marks in the building list above once PT comes back and finish.
 - I'm describing the "standard TLE search string" in multiple places, with slightly different verbiage each time.
 Define that somewhere more common.
     - ack for "standard TLE" and ">= 3" etc
-- Investigate the main __init_.py.
+- Investigate the main __init__.py.
 I don't think it needs all the imports that are in there.
 - A prisoner or two floating around us1 1.1.
 Use them to test trade.py and transporter.py
     - get__prisoners()
 - Whenever we instantiate a MyBuilding object, we're calling view() on that building